J J Cahill Memorial High School

 J J Cahill Memorial High School (abbreviated as JJCMHS; colloquially known as JJ) is a public co-educational secondary day school, located on Sutherland Street in Mascot, an inner southern suburb of Sydney, New South Wales, Australia.
 The school is operated by the NSW Department of Education with students from Year 7 to Year 12.
-The school was established in 1961 as a comprehensive high school, named in honour of John Joseph Cahill, the local member and Premier of New South Wales.
+Established in 1961 as a comprehensive high school, the school was named in honour of John Joseph Cahill, the local member of parliament and the Premier of New South Wales from 1952 to his death in 1959.
+The school is one of four NSW state schools with "memorial" in its name, alongside Sir Henry Parkes Memorial Public School in Tenterfield, Hay War Memorial High School, and Farrer Memorial Agricultural High School in Tamworth.